Loader gif

 File a Free Extension

-If you need more time to file your taxes, the IRS allows you to file an extension.
-That gives you an extra six months to complete your return.
-And while filing an IRS extension doesn’t prevent you from having to pay your tax bill by the deadline, there are a few reasons why it may be the right choice for you.
+If you need more time to file your taxes, you’re in luck — thankfully, the Internal Revenue Service (IRS) allows taxpayers to file a tax extension.
+An extension gives you an extra six months to complete your federal tax return, pushing the new tax deadline to Oct.
+15. And while filing an IRS extension doesn’t prevent you from having to pay your tax bill by the deadline, there are a few reasons why it may be the right choice for you.

-1. You don’t have all your tax and financial information yet.
+1. You don’t have all your tax forms and financial information yet.

-If you have a small business, for example, you may still be working on the books.
+An extension request is a good idea if you are still waiting on certain tax documents.
+For example, maybe you are a small business owner, and you’re still working on the books.
 Or you could be waiting for a letter confirming a charitable contribution.
-You may even still need the basis of stock you sold or a specific document from a financial institution.
-If you’re waiting on information that’s critical to helping you file your return accurately, it’s likely best for you to wait until you have that information.
+You may even still need the basis of the stock you sold or a specific document from a financial institution.
+If you’re waiting on information critical to helping you file your return accurately, it’s likely best to wait to file until you have that information.

 2. A partnership or other organization hasn’t sent out forms.